All Episodes

 But liberal Democrats are going to have to say, you know, do I get a better deal and my children and grandchildren if I put a socialist in the White House?

-Do I do I really get a better deal?
+Do I really get a better deal?

-Let me let me run my theory by you.
+Let me run my theory by you.

 But if we go by, okay, are you better off than you were four years ago?

-I think I can make a very strong effective case by every measure, yes.
+I think I can make a very strong, effective case by every measure, yes.

-I would argue there's little to zero attrition, and I'd even argue that the treatment of the president by his opposition is warranting more passion than even twenty sixteen.
+And I'd even argue that the treatment of the president by his opposition is warranting more passion than even 2016.

-Then the next question is well, can the president, those people that were on food stamps in poverty and out of the workplace and suffering under the policies of Biden Obama that put thirteen million more Americans on food stamps and eight million more in poverty?
+Then the next question is, well, can the president, those people that were on food stamps in poverty and out of the workplace and suffering under the policies of Biden-Obama that put 13 million more Americans on food stamps and 8 million more in poverty, are they now accessible Trump voters because of the success of Trump?

 That's not an outlier.